The myths (and sexism) behind the first person to see our risen Lord.

 Mk 16.9 So what is meant by “seven demons”?
 All the vices.
 The week is understood as “seven days,” so the number seven rightly means “everything.”
 And since the seven demons had Mary, she was full of every vice.
 Homily 33.1

 Knowing human nature, it wasn’t long before the first of the deadly sins—lust—was the dominant one in people’s minds.
-After all, pick the worst sin someone could commit, yet not get jailed nor executed for it: Till the 1800s, that was usually prostitution.
+After all, pick the worst sin someone could commit, yet not get jailed nor executed for it.
+Till the 1800s, that was usually prostitution.
+And preachers really liked the idea of a repentant whore who became a saint.
+Medieval artists really liked the subject matter, ’cause now they had a valid religious excuse to paint acres of whores, in various stages of nudity and fornication.

 That’s why the myth spread: It’s provocative.
 Titillating.
-Lets you imagine all sorts of messed-up scenarios between Jesus the Nazarene and Mary the Magdalene, wherein she tempts him with nooky and he valiantly resists his flesh and leads her to God.
+Lets you imagine all sorts of messed-up scenarios between Jesus the Nazarene and Mary the Magdalene, wherein she tempts him with nooky, and he valiantly resists his flesh and leads her to God.

-Then there’s how Mary got mixed up with the adulterer.
+Then there’s how Mary got mixed up with

 Is there any truth to the stories about Mary’s sexual past?
 Well, plenty of devout people have had a not-so-devout past.
 Lots of pagans are promiscuous.
 Some of ’em even dabbled in whoring.
 But there’s simply no evidence Mary the Magdalene falls into this category.
 We have no business saying it’s who she used to be: We don’t know what she used to be, other than possessed, and Jesus freed her.
 Anything more is slander against a fellow Christian.